Thinkersbluff/CR6Community-Marlin_TB/config/README.md

 ## Helper scripts

-There are some helper scripts.
+There are some .ps1 helper scripts, normally intended for running on Windows-based systems.
 You need Powershell Core (`pwsh`) to run them.
+You may be able to configure a linux-based system to also run these scripts, but that is known to be a problem on Linux Mint 22.1 "Xia".
+See BUILD_AND_TEST.MD for how to the alternative build-configs.sh script, if you cannot get these .ps1 scripts to run correctly on your Linux system.

 ### Generating configuration examples
 To generate or update a configuration example, do the modifications and then run: